adrianlizman/7B-LLM-for-Web-Search/step_by_step_guide.md

 3. **Train Model** (4-6 hours)
 4. **Deploy to Ollama** (30 minutes)
 5. **Optimize Performance** (15 minutes)
+# This guide was buitl for a hpz640 dual nvidia 3060 12GB
 ---

 ## Phase 1: Environment Setup (30 minutes)